kgavvala18/powergloveV2_LockheedMartin/team_agreement.md

     * Scrolling
     * Zooming
     * Bluetooth connection
+    * Turn off at a certain degree of elevation

 Stretch goals:
+* GUI for Controls
+    * Design a GUI to allow a user to customize controls and preferences for their glove
+    * Allow user to change what buttons do and what degree the glove turns off
+    * Also allow user to customize gestures
+* Additional Gesutres recognized
+    * Add additional gestures for the user to use to control their computer (ie Alt-tab)
 * Integrate into a game
-* 3D rotation
-* Alt-Tab feature
+    * Be able to fully use glove to control a game
 * Multiple mouse interpretations (wasd or laser pointer)
+    * If possible allow user to also use the glove controls to control the cursor with buttons like wasd

 [^1]: **S**pecific, **M**easurable, **A**chievable, **R**elevant, **T**imeboxed

 ## Roles and Responsibilities

-* David Johnson: Team leader and both hardware and software support.
+* David Johnson: Scrum Master
-* Will Tatum: Hardware/software and whatever else is needed.
+* Will Tatum: Computer Software Lead
-* Aaron Martinez: Hardware/software and whatever else is needed.
+* Aaron Martinez: Hardware Lead
-* Brint Nielson: Software/hardware and whatever else is needed.
+* Brint Nielson: Driver Software Lead
-* Grant Turner: Hardware/software and whatever else is needed.
+* Grant Turner: Design Lead
-* Kris Gavvala: Hardware/software and whatever else is needed.
+* Kris Gavvala: Systems Integration Lead

 ## Communication Expectations